vwscc-xtb/vwscc-xtb.github.io/page/overview.md

 Please also visit the [xtb documentation](https://xtb-docs.readthedocs.io/en/latest/) and the xtb command line help and manual entries if you need more information or examples during this workshop.
 There would be also optional task that would need installation of *Conformer–Rotamer Ensemble Sampling Tool* ([CREST](https://crest-lab.github.io/crest-docs/)).

+## Subgroups

+We offer three groups during the workshop:
+1. Beginners, who have almost never used any quantum chemistry (QC) program.
+2. Intermediates, who know how to use some QC program but not xtb.
+3. Advanced, who have already used xtb.